Strictures of the ureters and urethra are treated by Urologists.

 – Endoureterotomy

-– Combined antegrade/retrograde approach with re-cannulization of obliterated lumen
+– Combined antegrade/retrograde approach with re-cannulization of the obliterated lumen

 - Ureteroureterostomy